100mslive/100ms-docs/common/templates-and-roles.md

 Room will inherit the properties from a template that you have specified while creating it.
 If you have not specified any template then it will pick the default template.
 Each template will be identified by its id.
 E.g. `default_videoconf_7e450ffc-8ef1-4572-ab28-b32474107b89`

- Users can see or modify the templates by visiting [Templates Section on Dashboard](https://dashboard.100ms.live/templates) or via API(see below)
+Users can see or modify the templates by visiting [Templates on Dashboard](https://dashboard.100ms.live/templates) or via API(see below)

 ![Template](/docs/v2/template.png)